A bit of a foodie surprise post as I was just so astounded at finding this recipe and how it works.

 - Stir and it’ll get thick and end up like soft fondant icing.
 The recipe said you may need more egg white or icing sugar to get the texture, but I found it just the right amount

 - On microwavable plate, put circle of greaseproof paper and spoon on balls of the mix 2 at a time.
-I made the mistake of using too big a spoonful, or too many balls, so do still to only 2 (and I find teaspoon size was fine.
+I made the mistake of using too big a spoonful, or too many balls, so do still to only 2 ( teaspoon size was perfect).

-- Blitz for 1 minute in the microwave, leave to cool and repeat with the rest of the mix.
+- Blitz for 1 minute in the microwave (mine’s 800W, so adjust the time as required), leave to cool and repeat with the rest of the mix.

 Then once cool you can do what you want with them.
 The microwave magically enlarges them.
 You could do one bigger spoon and have a pavlova.